clojure-doc/clojure-doc.github.io/README.md

 Target audience: newcomers to the language.

-### Language guides
+### Foundamentals

-These guides are more in-depth, focused on various aspects of the language and interoperability.
+These guides are more in-depth, focused on various aspects of the core language.

 Examples of such guides include:

   * Sequences